-Edison State holds Guidance Counselor Conference - Troy Daily News
+Edison State holds guidance counselor conference - Troy Daily News

-PIQUA — Edison State Community College recently hosted 32 area high school guidance counselors on Nov.
-13 at the Piqua Campus.
-The sixth annual event was held to inform high school guidance counselors of the opportunities available at Edison State, as well as state initiatives that impact the college and local school districts.
+PIQUA — Edison State Community College recently hosted 32 area high school guidance counselors on November 13 at the Piqua Campus.
+The sixth annual event was held to inform high school guidance counselors of the opportunities available at Edison State, as well as, state initiatives that impact the college and local school districts.

 A portion of the event focused on the state-supported College Credit Plus (CCP) program, which affords high school students with the opportunity to complete college courses while still attending high school.